 The first and foremost reason we don’t live there is because Madrid is expensive.
 For us to fully enjoy what the city has to offer, we would have needed to live in the main core which is quite costly.
 Madrid, Bilbao and Barcelona have the highest cost of living in Spain.

 Our second and important reason was that we wanted to live close to the water.
 Having lived in Seville where it gets quite hot and not able to withstand it anymore, we wanted some sea to escape to, which is what eventually brought us to Valencia.

-In order to fully appreciate the wonderful city of Madrid, you have to bring the right attitude and it definitely enhances your Madrid visit to live like a local.
-Here are some must do in Madrid pointers:
+In order to fully appreciate the wonderful city of Madrid, you have to bring the right attitude as it definitely enhances your Madrid visit.
+Here is a guide to enjoying Madrid like locals do.

-Madrilenos are fun!
-They love to have a good time, and it seems they do it all day.
-There seems to be something going on all the time.
+Madrilenos are fun! and it seems they do have fun all day.
+There seems to be something going on all the time, in the streets, parks and there seems to be a holiday in honour of one saint or the other on a weekly basis so chances are that you will happen upon a celebration.
 I have visions of Pedro Almodovar type of life happening.
 We stayed in central Madrid and some of the clubs were open till 5AM.
 There was a club that people were still going into at 8AM, complete with a big bouncer at the door when we were heading out for the day.
 Amazing!

 EAT LATE, BRING YOUR APPETITE AND EAT WELL:

 Local thing to do in Madrid includes enjoying a glass or two of Tinto de Verano which translates to summer red.
 This is their version of a sangria.
 It is a mixture of red wine, carbonated soda or soda (like Sprite).
 It’s not weighed down by fruit like in Sangria and is perfect for those hot days.